-Color Psychology in Brand Design: Building an Emotional Identity
+Color Psychology in Brand Design: How Color Affects Brand Identity

 How colors influence perception, emotion, and consumer behavior in brand identity design.

-This guide explores the science behind brand color decisions, showing how leading companies use color to shape perception, evoke emotion, and build lasting loyalty.
+This guide explains the science behind brand color choices and how companies use color to influence perception and customer behavior.

-This is why distinctive brand colors work harder than logos.
-Consumers recognize the color long before they consciously read the brand name.
+Distinctive brand colors are more effective than logos.
+People recognize the brand color before they read the name.

 The Amygdala Connection